Academic Technology Approval Scheme

 Will I need an ATAS certificate?

-You can check the Foreign and Commonwealth Office website for a list of courses, which are identified as ATAS applicable.
+You can consult the Foreign and Commonwealth Office website for a list of courses, which are identified as ATAS applicable.
 The courses are identified according to the beginning of their Joint Academic Coding of Subjects (JACS) code.
 A JACS code consists of a letter followed by 4 digits.
 JACS codes are attributed by educational institutions to each course or area of research.

 Will I have to pay for the ATAS Certificate?